pioneers/website/software/quickstart.md

 <img src="/assets/student-resources/quickstart_gamepads_no.png" width="40%">

-And here is what it looks like after plugging in a gamepad:
+And here is what it looks like after plugging in a gamepad and pressing a button:

 <img src="/assets/student-resources/quickstart_gamepads_yes.png" width="40%">